 On the basis of product, the cold chain RFID market is categorized into tags, readers, software & services, and other hardware devices.
 Among these, the tags category held the largest share in 2015, owing to the rising demand for tagging in the food and beverage (F&B) industry in regions such as North America and Asia-Pacific (APAC).
 The software & services category is projected to witness significant growth over the forecast period.
 This can majorly be attributed to the increasing demand for real-time temperature monitoring in cold chain logistics.

 GLOBAL COLD CHAIN RFID MARKET BY PRODUCT $M (2012-2022)

-Some of the major companies operating in the global cold chain RFID market include Alien Technology, Checkpoint Systems Inc., Impinj Inc., Nedap N.V., RFID4U (eSmart Source, Inc.), Invengo Technology BV, GAO RFID Inc., Avery Dennison Corporation, and Sato Holdings Corporation.
+Some of the key players operating in the global cold chain RFID market are Alien Technology Corporation, Checkpoint Systems Inc., Impinj Inc., Nedap N.V., RFID4U (eSmart Source Inc.), Invengo Technology Pte.
+Ltd., GAO RFID Inc., Avery Dennison Corporation, and SATO Holdings Corporation.

 Key questions answered in this report

 What is the current scenario of the global cold chain radio frequency identification (RFID) market?